Must-have Travel Accessories for Long Flights

 Some flights now make you pay for blankets, and having one of your own is a great way to save money while traveling.
 A blanket is a nice way to help keep you more comfortable as you try to sleep on a long-haul flight.

-Also, I’m pretty sure that airlines don’t wash those blankets and reseal them.
-Traveling with your own blanket ensures that it’s your blanket, and you know where it came from.
+Also, I’m pretty sure that airlines don’t wash those blankets (ew) and that they reseal them (can someone let me know if this is true?).
+Traveling with our own blanket ensures that it’s our blanket, and we know where it came from.

-Traveling with your own blanket can also be useful for your final destination; it can be a better option than using comforters at hotels or guest blankets anywhere else.
-We have and recommend the Transport Travel Blanket from NxTSTOP, which is 40” x 76” and has a small packability profile of about 10” total.
-It’s machine-washable and really soft.
+Traveling with my own travel blanket can also be useful for the travels at my final destination; it can be a better option than using comforters at hotels, or better than guest blankets (these are definitely never washed) anywhere else.

 If you’re looking for other options, I would look into this travel blanket and this one from Cabeau.